 Imbued with the spiritual ambience Ramakrishna Mission Vidyapith, Chennai, through its all units, has been endeavouring for more than 75 years to impart man-making and character-building education as envisaged by Swami Vivekananda.

-Here, every effort is aimed to develop a man’s life at various levels like the physical, mental, intellectual, moral and spiritual.
-Such a simultaneous and harmonious all-round development will help an individual to attain the summum bonum of life — which is to realise the oneness of all existence.
-The College offers special programmes like Religion Classes and Swami Vivekananda Study Circle classes which aim at giving the students an insight into spirituality in its Universal Form as propounded by Sri Ramakrishna and practically illustrated by his own life and teachings.
+Here, every effort is aimed at developing a man’s life at various levels such as the physical, mental, intellectual, moral and spiritual.
+Such a simultaneous and harmonious all-round development helps an individual to attain the summum bonum of life — which is to realise the oneness of all existence.
+The College conducts special programmes such as Religion Classes and Swami Vivekananda Study Circle classes which aim at giving the students an insight into spirituality in its Universal Form as propounded by Sri Ramakrishna and practically illustrated by his own life and teachings.

-Inculcation of value-based education by encouraging every individual to develop self-confidence, faith in oneself, and concern for fellow beings as exemplified in the life-giving message of Swami Vivekananda is the ideal of this Institution.
+Inculcation of value-based education by encouraging every individual to develop self-confidence, faith in oneself, and concern for fellow beings as exemplified in the life and message of Swami Vivekananda is the ideal of this Institution.